 You will not see the full extent of the narcissist’s true character until you expose them.
 This is especially true of malignant narcissists; once you confront a narcissist about their behavior, they will try and convince you that you are imagining it and that you are the one with the problem.

-The narcissist will gaslight you in an attempt to get inside your head and make you feel that you are the crazy one.
+When the Narcissist knows you have exposed them, they will gaslight you in an attempt to get inside your head and make you feel that you are the crazy one.
 If their tactics fail and you decide to end the relationship, in cleverly constructed text messages or through some form of written communication, they use a technique called ‘hoovering’ that involves using their words to put you on a peddle stall in an attempt to ‘suck’ the victim back into their web of splendor.

 But when you resist their pleas and refuse to meet up, remain friends or to rekindle the relationship, the narcissist will once again start hurling abuse at you.
 And it is this same split personality that reeled you in in the first place.
 The love bombing and then the abuse.